teskleja/hipanji.github.io/content/about/_index.md

 hidden = true
 +++

-Before you wanna know more about me, I just want to say that if you searching for someone that love and strict to the PRINCIPAL things when build product, so here you are.
+Before you wanna know more about me, I just want to say that if you searching for someone that love and strict to the PRINCIPAL things when build product, So here you are.

+******

 ### Hi!
 There.